 Edible Pudding Slime (Easy Kid Safe Slime Recipe)

 We already love making edible slime recipes at home!
-This summer we’ve made:
+So far we’ve made the following edible slimes:

 - Color Changing Edible Silly Putty with Jello